Rays vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Vladimir Guerrero Jr. has recorded 51 hits with 12 doubles, seven home runs and 17 walks.
-He has driven in 27 runs with two stolen bases.
+- Vladimir Guerrero Jr. has 54 hits with 12 doubles, eight home runs, 17 walks and 33 RBI.
+He's also stolen two bases.

 Guerrero Recent Games